dheero/OBF.github.io/wiki/BOSC_2009_Schedule.md

     open-source code for many-cores bioinformatics (15 min.)
 -   Josh Buckner - Enabling GPU Computing in the R Statistical Environment (15 min.)
+-   Mikhail Fursov - UGENE – A practical approach for complex computational analysis in molecular biology (10 min.)
 -   Oswaldo Trelles - Qnorm: A library of parallel methods for gene-expression Q-normalization (5 min.
 Lightning Talk)